- Available Source Types

 - Understanding Crawling Performance

-Selecting the appropriate permission type for a given source is very important to ensure that, when returning search results, Coveo Cloud returns only source items that a given user is authorized to see directly in the original system.
+Selecting the appropriate content security for a source is crucial to ensure that, when returning search results, Coveo Cloud returns only the items that a user is allowed to access in the original system.

-You have a Secured source for all content in your Salesforce organization.
-Your sales personnel, customer support agents, partners, and even customers, can all log in to your Salesforce organization, but they only see Salesforce content to which they were granted access to.
-When they use a Coveo search interface in which they are authenticated with their Salesforce credentials, they also only see search results for Salesforce content to which they were granted access.
+You have a secured source for all content in your Microsoft Dynamics 365 instance.
+Your sales personnel, customer support agents, partners, and even customers can all log in to your Microsoft Dynamics 365 instance, but they only see the Dynamics 365 content that they have been allowed to access.
+When they use a Coveo Cloud search interface in which they are authenticated with their Microsoft Dynamics 365 credentials, they also only see search results for Dynamics 365 content to which they were granted access by Dynamics 365 administrators.

 Select Secured whenever this option is available.